7. Sharing code with others

 7.7.
 Additional resources

 Packaging and distributing Python code involves putting together some rather complex technical pieces.
 In response to some of the challenges, the Python community put together the Python Packaging Authority (PyPA)website, which explains how to package and distribute Python code.
 Their website is a good resource to help you understand some of the machinery that we explained above, and also to update it with the most recent best practices.
+Some of this chapter was based on a tutorial that the PyPA has produced.

 In Section 4.1 you learned about the conda package manager.
 A great way to distribute scientific software using conda is provided through the Conda Forge project, which supports members of the community, by providing some guidance and recipes to distribute software using conda.